Detective says basement video deleted in Penn State frat death

 Additional messages showed the brothers urging new pledges to stay “quiet” about the incident, while even more showed an attempt to allegedly cover up the fraternity’s involvement.

+He argued that there was no way of knowing how intoxicated Piazza was and that Parks Miller intentionally left out surveillance footage that would have helped his client's case when she played portions of the video in previous hearings.

+This was not the first time Simon accused Parks Miller of leaving out pertinent information.

-“Play the tape,” Simon said, accusing Parks Miller of leaving out key portions of evidence, which includes chunks of the surveillance video from inside the Beta Theta Pi house that she played at last month’s court hearing.
+“Play the tape,” Simon said last month, accusing Parks Miller of leaving out key portions of evidence.

 “Shame on you!”
 Parks Miller fired back. “(You’re) lying to the judge.”